When you first read the following phrases, what types of products immediately come to mind?

 In fact, second only to poor product performance (more about this soon), complaints about less-than-stellar business practices are extraordinarily common.
 Like what?

-In 2014, we covered a news story about ASOTV giant Telebrands (the largest company in the industry), who was being sued by the NJ Attorney General’s office for allegedly violating the Consumer Fraud Act.
+In 2014, ASOTV giant Telebrands (the largest company in the industry), was being sued by the NJ Attorney General’s office for allegedly violating the Consumer Fraud Act.
 Specifically, they were accused of:

 “ … aggressively upselling products through its automated phone system and websites, failing to provide means for consumers to opt out of the ordering process, shipping and billing for products not ordered by consumers, and using misleading advertisements, among other violations.”